stampery/node-framed-msgpack-rpc/README.md

   DIR : 0x100          # which direction -- incoming or outgoing?
 ```

-Debugging hooks can choose to spam some or all of these fields,
+Debugging objects can choose to spam some or all of these fields,
 depending on how bad the bug is.
 For most purposes, the supplied
-`debug.make_hook` makes a nice debug hook that you can easily tune to
+`debug.Debugger` makes a nice debugger object that you can easily tune
-print only the fields of your choosing.
+to print only the fields of your choosing (via the `flags` parameter).

 See [debug.iced](https://github.com/maxtaco/node-framed-msgpack-rpc/blob/master/src/debug.iced) for more details.